Introduction

 Key benefits of Flowcus include:

-• Task Manager Integrations: Connect to OmniFocus, Things and TaskPaper
+- Task Manager Integrations: Connect to OmniFocus, Things, Todoist and TaskPaper

-• Sidekick: An AI assistant built directly into your workflow for task refinement, breakdown, and planning
+- Sidekick: An AI assistant built directly into your workflow for task refinement, natural-language board control, and weekly reflection

 Whether you're a productivity enthusiast or just looking for a better way to stay on top of your work, Flowcus provides a powerful, yet intuitive interface for managing your tasks.